azmeer36/VoiceTransform/README.md

    cd voice-transform

 2. **Install Dependencies:**
-  =For Frontend

-      ```bash
+- ***For Frontend***:

       cd frontend
       npm install
       npm start

-  =For Backend

-      ```bash
+- ***For Backend***:

       pip install -r requirements.txt
       python Flask_Server.py

 4. **Set up API Keys:**
-   ***Add your OpenAI API Key and Google Cloud JSON key to a .env file in the backend.***
+- Add your OpenAI API Key and Google Cloud Service Account JSON key to a .env file in the backend.

 5. **Run the app:**
-  -Upload your audio file via the web interface.
+- Upload your audio file via the web interface.
-  -Select the language you want to translate the speech into.
+- Select the language you want to translate the speech into.
-  -Click on "Transform" and wait for the processing to complete.
+- Click on "Transform" and wait for the processing to complete.
-  -Download the translated speech in your desired language as an MP3 file.
+- Download the translated speech in your desired language as an MP3 file.